-The workforce is evolving rapidly with innovations coming up – remote and hybrid jobs, use of AI tools, etc. – making protection of data an absolute necessity when it comes to the setting up and running of organizations (small, medium, or large).
+The workforce is evolving rapidly with innovations coming up—remote and hybrid jobs, use of AI tools, etc.—making data protection an absolute necessity when it comes to the setting up and running of organizations (small, medium, or large).
+As simple as it sounds, this process can be tricky.
+When data is handled with ignorance, it comes at a hefty price.
+In this article, you have the information you need about data protection and its principles.

 What is Data Protection?

-Data protection, often used interchangeably with the term “ data security”, is the process of safeguarding sensitive information about an identified subject.
+Data protection, often used interchangeably with the term “data security,” is the process of safeguarding sensitive information about an identified subject.
 This information includes names, ages, occupations, health records, financial details, etc.

 Since the growth of organizations depends heavily on data utilization and storage, it is paramount that the gathered data is defended against a host of problems.
 Problems such as data corruption and compromise, and fatal loss due to cyberattacks, human error, and system shutdown.